How Many Brackets Do I Need?

 Please Note: The socket backplates are 3/8" thick.
 If using a socket on both ends of a straight rod, be sure to subtract 7/8" from the overall length of the rod to allow room for the brackets themselves and ease of installation.

 If you are using a socket on only one end of the rod, then simply subtract 3/8" from the length of the rod.
 A general rule is to err on making your rod a bit too short versus too long, so as to not inhibit installation.
-Also see measuring help for your rod type (straight, corner, bay) if using socket brackets.
+Also see our Measuring Drapery guide for more help with straight, corner, or bay rod measurements when using socket brackets.

 Post: